Frequently Asked Questions

 Is there a contribution to make?
 Is it compulsory or voluntary?

 Carlton Gate Residents Association needs to be able to fund the RTM campaign and call on Leaseholders, those who can afford it at least, to contribute.
-The contribution was set at £ 325 as it was expected that not every Leaseholder would be able to pay.
-It will cover the cost of setting up the RTM Companies and associated legal and professional costs, such as serving relevant notices to the Freeholder, registration of RTM companies, subscription of Leaseholders into RTM companies, surveyor reports, etc.
+The contribution was set at £ 325 as the start of the campaign as it was expected that not every Leaseholder would be able to pay.
+It should have covered the cost of setting up the RTM Companies and associated legal and professional costs, such as serving relevant notices to the Freeholder, registration of RTM companies, subscription of Leaseholders into RTM companies, surveyor reports, etc.

-The contribution is voluntary; there is no obligation to pay.
+The contribution was voluntary; there was no obligation to pay.

-That contribution will be offset by larger savings achievable on the service charge.
+The contributions will be offset by savings achievable on the service charge.
 We expect to deliver savings of about £ 700,000 per annum for the Carlton Gate, which implies saving between £ 1,000 and £ 1,500 per flat per annum, depending on the size of the flat.

 I rent out my flat.
 Is contribution tax-deductible?